The Hackers museum is a guest post series by @the_Psychobilly

 TEMPORARY AUTONOMOUS ZONE – TAZ (1991)

 Peter Lamborn Wilson Aka Hakim Bey is a strange guy, even his life looks like a novel, nonetheless, his “Temporary Autonomous Zone” concept and book had quite some traction in the hacker community.
-A TAZ basically is a social construct, a community where rules, social construct and morality don’t exist, and as such are temporary.
+A TAZ basically is a community where rules, social construct and morality don’t exist, and as such, their survival is inherently limited in time and space.

-They can’t last because they are fighting every structure of control rooted inside every society, and a fight has to end at some point, or reignite somewhere else.
+They can’t last because they are fighting every structure of control rooted inside every society.
+This fight has to end at some point, or reignite somewhere else.

 This idea of anarchist bubbles fitted perfectly with the early hackers mindset.